-Peer reviewing of manuscripts or grant proposals for publishers and funders is one of the professional activities that researchers are expected to conduct as part of their scholarly activities.
+Peer reviewing of manuscripts for publishers or grant proposals for funders is one of the professional activities that researchers are expected to conduct as part of their scholarly activities.
 This can be time-consuming and is a skilled and important activity.
 However, due to the nature of peer review (it is often anonymous), gaining credit for this activity has often been overlooked.
+Several publishers and other organisations are now integrating their systems with ORCID so that the review contributions of researchers can be recognised on authors' ORCID profiles.

 Reviewing activity for a Journal (in this case, the fictitious Journal of Psychoceramics - cracked pots!)